 - You don’t have to be alone if you’re not ready.

+Of course not.
 To be clear: there are no rules as long as you’re being honest with yourself and your ex about the reasons for wanting a relationship again, and everyone is happy.
-Just don’t rush into anything–make sure that this time around, you really want it.
+And from our side, we want to suggest that the sooner you move on, the better your mental condition will be.
+But remember not to rush into anything.
+Before taking this kind of decision make sure that this time around, you really want it or you are ready for that.

 It may seem like you will never be able to move on.
 But, six months is a long time, and plenty of things can help with the healing process.
 This article has given you some great tips for how to get over your breakup in 6 months or less!